naver/splade/training_with_sentence_transformers/README.md

     * Instead of DistilSplade negatives we use the ones from: https://twitter.com/Nils_Reimers/status/1435544757388857345/photo/1
     * Instead of using our cross attention scores, we use their negative scores
     * Training hyperparameters (epoch, lr, warmup...)
+* Base networks
+    * In the paper we always use distilbert-base-uncased
+    * In this experiments the base network is explicitly added